 “The intent is to find beauty within the imperfections of life and accepting peacefully the natural cycle of growth and decay.
 Each piece is individually handcrafted to be cherished for its inconsistencies and flaws and thus asks the user to find beauty in their imperfections.”

 Beautiful concept.
 But how did you go about starting it all?
 Where did you first get the inspiration?

 While studying in London and working on my project on Slow Design and Sustainability, I found myself exploring clay as a medium for the first time.
-After completing my Masters, I returned to India and worked for a while in the textile industry but strongly felt I wanted to get back to ceramics.
-I started with weekend pottery classes and finally decided to move my focus to ceramics full time in 2016.
-That’s when I started “Kara Sabi” as a small initiative to make handcrafted clay art – that are functional as well as decorative stoneware items.
+After completing my Master’s, I returned to India and worked for a while in the textile industry but strongly felt I wanted to get back to ceramics.
+I started with weekend pottery classes and finally decided to move my focus to ceramics full-time in 2016.
+That’s when I started “Kara Sabi” as a small initiative to make handcrafted clay art – that is functional as well as decorative stoneware items.